wdlingit/rackj/walkthrough/Rackj_short_reads_AScomp.md

 AScomp_merged.pl tair10.strand.cgff control treatment
 ```

-In this workthrough example, the command would generate tab-delimited text files named `SS{IR/ES/DA}m_control-treatment.xls` for the three kinds of alternative-splicing events.
+In this workthrough example, the command would generate tab-delimited text files named `SS{IR/ES/DA}m_control-treatment.xls` ("m" for merged) for the three kinds of alternative-splicing events.
 These files can be opened directed by Excel.
 Rest part of this session explains the three files.
 We assume these files were opened using Excel and Excel column names A, B, C, ... were used in the following descriptions.

 ### Intron-retention: SSIRm_control-treatment.xls